What You Need To Know About The Paris Metro Navigo Easy Card

 How to Buy Paris Metro Tickets

-A new, modern way of buying and using Paris Metro tickets was introduced in June 2019.
-The traditional rectangular cardboard tickets with a magnetic strip down the middle have been replaced by a rechargeable plastic card called Navigo Easy — aimed specifically at tourists and occasional users.
+There's a new, modern way riding the Paris Metro.
+The traditional rectangular cardboard Metro tickets have been replaced with a rechargeable plastic card called Navigo Easy — aimed specifically at visitors and occasional users.
 There is a one-time cost (about €2) to purchase a permanent card that can be loaded with Metro "tickets" at machines or ticket counters at every station across the Paris region.
 You can also reload the card from your phone using the Bonjour RATP app.

-At machines found at all Metro stations you can recharge your Navigo Easy with either individual tickets or carnets (a pack of ten tickets, which costs less per ticket).
+Recharge your Navigo Easy with either individual tickets or carnets (a pack of ten tickets, which costs less per ticket).
 A carnet is around 15€, versus around 2€ for a single ticket.
-By now paper tickets should be completely phased out.
+The traditional paper tickets have been completely phased out.

 Each ticket is good for one ride on the Metro, no matter how many changes you have to make.
 So, you can get from Parc de la Villette (in the far northeast of central Paris) to the sports complex at Porte de St Cloud (in the far southwest) on one ticket!
 (That entire journey, by the way, takes 45 minutes and only involves one Metro change.)